Cheap pantry meals ideas on a budget – there are awesome canned food recipes for non-perishable pantry ingredients we have from stocking up.

 Psst: Don’t have brown rice syrup?
 I don’t, either.
 Here’s a list of substitutes for what to use instead.

 We absolutely love this sorbet, and it’s even cooler that you can make it with ingredients you’ve already got.

 Have I convinced you yet that cheap pantry meals don't have to be dull, unhealthy, or so-so in the taste department?
+Doing this is honestly one of my favorite frugal living tips with a big impact.
 Let me know in the comments below which recipe you're excited to make.

 Latest posts by Amanda L Grossman (see all)

 - Mortgage Hacks to Painlessly Pay Your Mortgage Off Early - October 24, 2022

 - 11 Frugal January Strategies to Spark Financial Change (this Year) - October 17, 2022